 February is the best time for skiing.
 This is also a good month to see the Northern Lights; just be sure to choose an evening when there is no precipitation and no cloud cover for the most optimal viewing.

 As the days get longer, the hours of sunlight with which explore range from 10 to 13.5.
 However, the average temperatures remain cold, but warming ever so slightly to 0.3° C (33° F).
 During March, about half of the days involve precipitation, which could be rain or snow, depending on where you are in elevation.

 This is the heart of ski reason, although it starts to taper off by the end of the month.
 Still, you will need a 4-wheel drive to get to the more remote areas.
 This is also another ideal month for catching the Northern Lights on clear nights.

-April is where Iceland really begins to “heat up.”
+April is where the country really begins to “heat up.”
 Ski season is usually over by mid-April.
 With average daytime temperatures at 2.8 C (37° F).
-This is the time of year when Iceland sees drier weather.
+This is the time of year when the country sees drier weather.